 Angry Joe: This thing has nothing to offer ANYONE!

 As of Total War: Rome II, we can add overly-streamlining a game to the detriment of strategic play, especially when it involves removing features.

 Rambo: The Video Game.
-Joe hates, hates this game for representing everything wrong with licensed games, its horrid, outdated gameplay, its game-crashing bugs, and the final level, and the only reason why he only rated it a 2/10 instead of a 1 was because it made him laugh at how bad it was, although he questions if it was good for his health, as evidenced by his degrading mental state playing the game.
+Joe hates, hates this game for representing everything wrong with licensed games, its horrid, outdated gameplay, its game-crashing bugs, the absurdly hard final level, and the fact that aside from said level, the total gameplay time was only two hours.
+The only reason why he only rated it a 2/10 instead of a 1 was because it made him laugh at how bad it was, although he questions if it was good for his health, as evidenced by his degrading mental state playing the game.